31puneet/Taxon-Classifier/README.md

 #  Taxon-Classifier

-A FASTQ-based machine learning classifier that identifies **Anopheles** mosquito species directly from raw sequencing reads — no alignment or variant calling required.
+A FASTQ-based machine learning classifier that identifies **Anopheles** mosquito species directly from raw sequencing reads - no alignment or variant calling required.

-Built as part of a [MalariaGEN GSoC 2026 proposal](https://www.malariagen.net/) for lightweight taxonomic identification of malaria vectors.

 ## What is it?